 According to the social model, disability is any societal factor which imposes restrictions on disabled people.
-These can range from individual prejudice to institutional discrimination and from inaccessible public buildings to inaccessible transport systems (Oliver, 1996).
-As Wendell (1996: 46) notes:
+These can range from individual prejudice to institutional discrimination and from inaccessible public buildings to inaccessible transport systems21.
+As Wendell notes:

 "The cultural habit of regarding the condition of the person, not the built environment or the social organization of activities, as the source of the problem, runs deep.
 For example, it took me several years of struggling with the heavy door to my building, sometimes having to wait until a person came along, to realize that the door was an accessibility problem, not only for me, but for others as well.
 And I did not notice, until one of my students pointed it out, that the lack of signs that could be read from a distance at my university forced people with mobility impairments to expand a lot of energy unnecessarily, searching for rooms and offices.
-I interpreted it, automatically, as a problem arising from my illness (as I did with the door), rather than as a problem arising from the built environment that has been created for too narrow a range of people and situations."
+I interpreted it, automatically, as a problem arising from my illness (as I did with the door), rather than as a problem arising from the built environment that has been created for too narrow a range of people and situations."22

 HIV clearly fits more comfortably within the social model due to high levels of stigma faced by PLHA.
-At its most basic stigma can be characterized as the negative perceptions of so-called normal people to all individuals who are different from themselves (English, 1977).
-However academic and policy discussions of stigma, particularly in relation to HIV and AIDS, concentrate on Goffman's work (Goffman, 1963).
+At its most basic stigma can be characterised as the negative perceptions of so-called normal people to all individuals who are different from themselves23.
+However academic and policy discussions of stigma, particularly in relation to HIV and AIDS, concentrate on Goffman's seminal work24.
 Goffman's research draws upon the experience of people suffering from mental illness, possessing physical deformities, or practicing what were perceived to be socially deviant behaviours such as homosexuality or criminal behaviour and defines stigma as "an attribute that is significantly discrediting" and which serves to reduce social standing of the person who possesses it.
 He identifies three bases of stigma.
 First, abominations of the body.
 Second, blemishes of individual character and third tribal stigma, due to an individual's membership of a despised group in society.
-Watt (1996) advances that stigmatization of individuals with HIV rests upon all three of Goffman's bases and consequently stigma is more pronounced.
-Building on this theory Conyers, Boomer and McMahon (2005) assert that two main theories assist us in explaining the unique level of discrimination and stigma directed at PLHA.
-The first centres upon the characteristics of the virus itself, with significant focus placed upon the fact that it is currently a potentially fatal infectious disease with no cure.
-The second relates to the marginalized nature of the vast majority of PLHA, e.g. their status as intravenous drug users, men who have sex with men or members of ethnic minorities.
-Thus commentators like Watt (1996) advance that discrimination against PLHA is often related to pre-existing stigma which makes PLHA particularly vulnerable to discrimination.
-The virus is thus socially disabling and the fear of stigma often prevents PLHA from accessing full legal protection by, for example, failing to disclose their condition to their employer.
+Watt25 advances that stigmatisation of individuals with HIV rests upon all three of Goffman's bases and consequently stigma